 Teenagers have greater vulnerabilities to the effects of alcohol, and this can impact them now, and as an adult.
-Alcohol consumption by teenagers can see harmful drinking behaviour as an adult and cause permanent damage to the developing brain
+Alcohol consumption by teenagers is associated with harmful drinking behaviour as an adult and can cause permanent damage to the developing brain.

 Animal studies have helped us to understand alcohol affects teens differently.
 These studies have found adolescent rats demonstrated fewer alcohol-related warning signs than adult rats did – these include poor balance and coordination, drowsiness – but more impairments in memory and learning 3.
-As a result, teens can be less likely to experience negative consequences which can deter high volume and high frequency drinking among adults 4.
+This research indicates teens may be less likely to experience the warning sides that can deter high volume and high frequency drinking that is experienced by adults 4.

 Adolescents can be particularly affected by blackouts.
 A blackout is the absence of memory following a bout of intoxication with no ability to retrieve it.
 They are also less sensitive to alcohol’s sedating effect.
 This means adults may have a few drinks and then say, "OK, I've had enough.
 I'm going to bed”, whereas adolescents can drink a lot more before they feel sleepy so they miss a primary signal to tell them they've had enough 5.

-There are studies that show that binge drinking can damage brain cells in the adolescent brain.
-6 For more information read the developing brain page.
+There are studies that show binge drinking can damage brain cells in the adolescent brain 6.
+For more information read the developing brain page.

 2 Hayes, L., Smart, S., Toumbourou, J. W., & Sanson, A. (2004).
 Parenting influences on adolescent alcohol use.
 Retrieved from https://aifs.gov.au/publications/parenting-influences-adolescent-alcohol-use.